robinwu0607/andrew/README.md

    web1 - 34%
 ```
 Andrew defined the **expectphrase** & **timeout** in **send()** method, once got ``]$`` within ``60s``, the **send()** finished.
-``an.buf`` contains the all output from remote console.
+``an.buf`` contains all output from remote host.

 How is it used?
 -----------------
-Create a function contains some commands.
+* Define a function which contains some commands.
 ```
    >>> def check_system(host: str) -> None:
    ...   an = conn.CONN(host, "username", password="pswd", open=True)